Negative Spin $\Delta_T$ noise Induced by Spin-Flip Scattering and Andreev Reflection: Theory

-In the following subsection, we calculate the charge and spin current, the quantum charge noise, and quantum spin noise due to spin-flip scattering in N$_1$/SF/N$_2$ junction as shown in Fig~\ref{fig:NsfN}.
+In the following subsection, we compute the charge (spin) currents, along with the quantum charge (spin) quantum shot noise followed by $\Delta_T$ noise, arising from spin-flip scattering in our setup depicted in Fig.~\ref{fig:1}.